DotNetAnalyzers/StyleCopAnalyzers/documentation/DotNetCli.md

 ## Rulesets and stylecop.json

 To supply a ruleset file and a stylecop.json configuration file to the compiler they have to be manually added as arguments to the compiler.
-For this add the follwing under the `compilationOptions` node in the project.json file:
+For this add the following under the `compilationOptions` node in the project.json file:
 ```json
     "additionalArguments": [ "/ruleset:path/to/ruleset.ruleset", "/additionalfile:path/to/stylecop.json" ]
 ```